robnixon/robnixon.github.io/_posts/2019-03-22-youth-strike-4-climate-royal-latin.md

 Photo: [buckinghamtoday.co.uk](https://www.buckinghamtoday.co.uk/news/environment/buckingham-grammar-school-join-global-student-climate-change-protest-1-8854997)

-It was a great privilege to speak in support of the Youth Strike 4 Climate in Oxford yesterday.
-It's so awesome to see so many young people standing up for their future in the face of a Conservative government that is not only trashing the planet but belittling the children's action as well.
+It was a privilege to be given the opportunity to speak at the School Strike 4 Climate organised by the students at the Royal Latin School last Friday.

 My full speech (apologies for lack of video and pictures):